Below are detailed reviews of each product we tested, in ranked order.

 Cons

-- –Limited to 10 art styles total and 5 panel layout templates — less variety than competitors.
+- –Only 5 panel layout templates — less variety than dedicated layout tools.

 - –No editing tools for fixing individual panels after generation.